HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-01-28-The-Emacs-Key-Bindings.md

 a firm grip around the default key bindings, that are available the packaged Emacs versions.

+On the way I discovered quite a few nifty bindings, that I was not aware of before, and started using since then.
+They are marked with an 'awesome'-tag on the left fringe, of-course ony reflects my personal            *AWESOME* oppionion.
+In addition, the following markers are used in the comments:

+- !, !!, !!! --  Bindings I use often
+- #          --  Bindings I have never used.
+(Not always annotated)
+- ?, ??, ??? --  Bindings I find confusing ... really stupid.

+Try searching for `!???` to see major pain-points.

+/Customization is bad/.
 There is an argument to be made, that customization is dangerous.
 It's too easy to invest too much time into fiddling around with it, and end up with overall worse usability!

-It is sometimes misused, to avoid learning new workflows and keybindings.
+Also, configuration is sometimes misused, to avoid learning new workflows and keybindings.
 "I already have my way of doing this, I want emacs to behave the same".
 This might work at the beginning, but youare digging yourself a hole.
 There are just too many commands to change, and if you include external plugins and extensions, conflicts are inevitable.
+Yes.
+I have been there.

-Also, if you are using remote machines, you are often confronted with plain installations, and copying over configurations and re-installing extensions is often difficult or plainly impossible (e.g. when working with a differnt OS).
+By avoiding configuration you get another bonus, that, if you are using remote machines, that come with a plain emacs installation.
+Copying configurations and reinstalling packages is often problematic, and not really worth it if you are just editing some config files.

-It's interesting to see which patterns the creators of Emacs choose for their bindings.
-There are a few themes that emerge: E.g.

-    `C-x <prefix> <character>`

-to group commands that affect entities like frames or registers, or keeping a single character and vary the meta keys (e.g. `C-k` kill-line, `M-k` kill-sentence, `C-M-k` kill-sexp).
-Awareness of these patterns allows easier recollection and gives a guideline of how to choose bindings for you own modes, or customizations.

 /Completeness is good/.
 Only after reading the whole list of keybindings, you can be sure, not to have missed that super-useful